Why does fintech thought leadership matter?

 - their short and long-term business goals

-There are many things that make B2B content different from content made for a consumer audience.
-C-suite leaders may prefer case studies and opinion pieces rather than simple blog articles, meaning you will need to invest in detailed research and expert commentary.
+For example, C-suite leaders may prefer case studies and opinion pieces rather than blog posts, meaning you will need to invest in customer interviews.
 Most of the time, these leaders will be looking for guidance on what to do rather than a snapshot of an industry situation.
 While your ideal format will ultimately depend on the subject matter and target audience, written thought leadership is here to stay.

 Thought leadership content is insightful, compelling content meant to pique interest in your company. — The New York Times Company

 Thought leadership is a long game.
 Releasing articles, reports, and whitepapers will not contribute to email sign-ups, website traffic, media mentions, backlinks, or customer relationships right away.